ryantd42/NY-Legislative-Git/2023/S7002B-2023/bill.md

   May 16, 2023
   ___________

  Introduced  by  Sens.
-GOUNARDES,  SEPULVEDA  --  read twice and ordered printed, and when printed to be committed to the Committee  on  Higher Education  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+GOUNARDES, FERNANDEZ, GALLIVAN, SEPULVEDA -- read twice and ordered printed, and when printed to  be  committed  to  the Committee  on  Higher Education -- committee discharged, bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- recommitted  to  the  Committee on Higher Education in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the education law, in relation to limited permits to practice medicine

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivisions 2 and 3 of section 6525 of the education law,
  as added by chapter 987 of the laws of 1971,  are  amended  to  read  as
  follows:
   2. Limit  of  practice.
 A  permittee shall be authorized to practice medicine only under the supervision of a licensed physician and only in:
   (A) a public, voluntary, or proprietary hospital;
-  (B)  A  PATIENT  CARE FACILITY OPERATED BY OR FOR ANY FEDERALLY RECOG- NIZED AMERICAN INDIAN TRIBE,  THE  INDIAN  HEALTH  SERVICE,  THE  UNITED STATES VETERANS' ADMINISTRATION, A PRISON, A SCHOOL, OR A UNIVERSITY;
+  (B) A PATIENT CARE FACILITY OPERATED BY OR FOR  ANY  FEDERALLY  RECOG- NIZED AMERICAN INDIAN TRIBE, A PRISON, A SCHOOL, OR A UNIVERSITY;
-  (C) A COMMUNITY HEALTH CENTER OR FEDERALLY QUALIFIED HEALTH CENTER; OR (D)  A PRIVATE OFFICE OR CLINIC WHERE A SUPERVISING LICENSED PHYSICIAN PRACTICES AND THAT IS NOT A PAIN MANAGEMENT CLINIC.
+  (C) A COMMUNITY HEALTH CENTER OR FEDERALLY QUALIFIED HEALTH CENTER; OR (D) A PRIVATE OFFICE OR CLINIC WITH AT LEAST FOUR PRACTICING SUPERVIS- ING  LICENSED PHYSICIANS, OPERATING ON A TWO TO ONE SUPERVISION RATIO OF TWO PERMITTEES PER PHYSICIAN.
   3. Duration.
 A limited permit shall be valid for two years AND MAY  BE RENEWED  BIENNIALLY.
-[It may be renewed biennially at the discretion of the department.]
-NO LIMITATION SHALL BE PLACED ON THE NUMBER OF RENEWALS THAT MAY BE ISSUED.
+[It may be renewed biennially at the discretion of the department] PERMITS MAY BE RENEWED AT THE DISCRETION OF THE  DEPART- MENT,  PROVIDED,  HOWEVER,  THAT THE DEPARTMENT SHALL NOT DENY A LIMITED PERMIT BASED SOLELY ON THE PREVIOUS NUMBER OF  AUTHORIZATIONS  THAT  THE DEPARTMENT HAS ISSUED TO THE APPLICANT.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11276-02-3
+  LBD11276-04-4